-Work under this item shall include all work, materials, labor and incidentals necessary for the Contractor to provide and install the rinse showers as detailed on the bid documents.
+Work under this item shall include all work, materials, labor and incidentals necessary for the Contractor to provide and install the rinse showers as detailed on the bid documents and in technical specifications or approved equal.
+Proposed equivalents must be submitted to the Engineer for approval one week prior to bid.